Deliverability

 Based on our bi-annual email deliverability test, we’ve confirmed what many marketers have long suspected – different email marketing services do have different deliverability rates.
 And the differences, in some cases, are quite startling.

 As a result, we’ve decided to share our results, and have committed to performing regular tests to make sure our results are always up to date.
-We’ll continue to add them to this page with each round of tests to show you who has got the best email deliverability!
+We’ll continue to add them to this page with each round of tests to show you who has the best email deliverability!

 Email Service Providers: Average Deliverability Rate